Libraries

 • Lays the groundwork for application support by managing display objects (similar to a winform) which are loaded in via FRAM into a std::map, allowing for multitasking by keying each display object to its application.

-• Manages threading using TThread, allowing for different layers to create threads all managed by TPFW.
-This also supports dynamic thread creation/deletion; which allows for multitasking user created scripts (written using the TPFW command set) by giving each their own TThread.
+• Manages threading using TThread, allowing for different layers to create threads all managed by TCOS.
+This also supports dynamic thread creation/deletion; which allows for multitasking user created scripts (written using the TCOS command set) by giving each their own TThread.

 (works as a base layer to a derived graphics/display layer & further a derived UI layer)